 Crutches

 Crutches can often feel stronger and more secure than walking sticks and are useful for a shorter time period after a fall or accident.
-Crutches allow you to put more weight on your arms and relieve some weight from your legs.
+Crutches allow you to put more weight on your arms and relieve some pressure from your legs.
+This can help to relieve pain in leg joints.
+However, if you develop a longer-term mobility issue, we would recommend using one or more of the other walking aids we have listed.

 Walking Frames